 According to its facade, there has been an inn or hotel on this site since 1535 and local legend claims that it was built on the site of Henry VIII’s hunting lodge.The Hotel was the centre of social and political activity in Harrow for several centuries, and thrived up until the 1970’s. in the 1980‘s a change of management lead to its rapid decline and closure, from which it never recovered.
 The building was saved from destruction by its eventual conversion to private apartments in 2001.

 The ownership of the gantry sign was overlooked by this development, leaving it to fall into disrepair.
 In 2009, the Harrow Hill Trust identified it as being in need of urgent attention.
-They began a project to conserve the gantry sign as a way of celebrating its 50 years, and also to retell and preserve the history of the King’s Head Hotel before its significant former life slipped out of living memory.
+They began a project to conserve the gantry sign as a way of celebrating its 50 years, and also to retell and preserve the history of the King’s Head Hotel before its significant former life slipped out of living memory.rived up until the 1970’s. in the 1980‘s a change of management lead to its rapid decline and closure, from which it never recovered.
+The building was saved from destruction by its eventual conversion to private apartments in 2001.

-For a detailed history of the Kings Head Hotel and its gantry, please click to download the PDF.
+For a detailed history of the Kings Head Hotel and its gantry, download gantry_project_pdf.

-All images reproduced by kind permsission of the keepers and Governers of Harrow School
+All images reproduced by kind permission of the keepers and Governors of Harrow School